Nisekoi: Manga

-Nisekoi is written and illustrated by Naoshi Komi and began as a one-shot manga, published in Shueisha's seasonal Jump NEXT! magazine on January 8, 2011, before beginning serialization in Weekly Shōnen Jumps 48th issue on November 7, 2011.
-A voice comic (vomic) was also produced and its first episode was released on June 1, 2012.
-The manga finished on August 8, 2016.
-Nisekoi individual chapters have been compiled into 25 tankōbon volumes, which were published under Shueisha's Jump Comics imprint between May 2, 2012, and October 4, 2016.
-The ninth volume was released simultaneously with a special edition, bundled with a drama CD, on November 1, 2013.
+Written and illustrated by Naoshi Komi, Nisekoi started as a one-shot published in Shueisha's seasonal Jump Next! magazine on January 8, 2011.
+It was later serialized in the publisher's shōnen manga magazine Weekly Shōnen Jump from November 7, 2011, to August 8, 2016.
+The series 229 individual chapters were collected by Shueisha in 25 tankōbon volumes, published under their Jump Comics imprint between May 2, 2012, and October 4, 2016.

+A 14-volume bunkobon re-print of the series, containing an epilogue set ten years after the main series' ending, were published from June 16 to December 18, 2023.

 In December 2011, Shueisha published the first chapter in English online.
-The manga has been licensed in English by Viz Media and published in their digital magazine, Weekly Shonen Jump since November 26, 2012, under the name Nisekoi: False Love.
-They also released the first volume in print on January 7, 2014, and plan to release a new one every two months.
+The manga has been licensed in English by Viz Media and published in their digital magazine, Weekly Shonen Jump since November 26, 2012.
+They also released the 25 volumes in print from January 7, 2014, to January 2, 2018.